4.5.10 Reduction Expressions

 value_sequence

-with the first (Accumulator) parameter being the prior value of the accumulator,
+the first (Accumulator) parameter being the prior value of the accumulator,

 saving the result as the new value of the accumulator.
 The reduction